top of page

 • Letting people have their feelings without turning yourself into their emotional airbag.

+Boundaries don’t disconnect you from people; they reconnect you to yourself.
 Ironically, when you’re no longer drowning in other people’s tides, your empathy becomes cleaner, clearer, and far more sustainable.

 Coming Back to Yourself

-If you’ve spent years being the emotional buffer for others, learning what your feelings feel like will feel strange at first.
-Almost too quiet.
-That's where I believe your life can start again, not in the storm but in the tuning.
+If you’ve spent years being the emotional buffer for others, learning what your feelings feel like will feel strange at first—almost too quiet.
+That's where I believe your life can start again.
+Not in the storm, but in the tuning.
 Not in the rescuing, but in the returning.
-You don’t lose your empathy.You just stop confusing empathy with self-abandonment.
-That, truly, is the beginning of peace.

 If this resonates with you, please feel free to contact me to discuss working together here.